ryands17/prisma-rds-proxy/README.md

 8. Run `yarn prisma db seed --preview-feature` to add the sample data.

-9. Open the API URL obtained in the outputs after you have run CDK deploy in the console.
+9. Open the API URL obtained in the terminal output after you have run CDK deploy in the console.

 ## Useful commands